 A message from Jim Lighthizer, Civil War Trust president

-A critical portion of the Princeton battlefield — site of George Washington’s charge that turned the tide of the Revolution — spared from destruction in an unprecedented agreement seven months ago!
-Now, I ask you to join the charge to preserve this irreplaceable American treasure forever!
+We turned back the bulldozers on a critical portion of the Princeton battlefield — site of George Washington's charge that turned the tide of the Revolution — and spared it from destruction in an unprecedented agreement a year ago!
+Now, I ask for your help to join the final charge to raise the last dollars needed to preserve this irreplaceable American treasure forever!

-As you look at the battle map that I have for to you, I must be perfectly frank with you: The historic campaign to save the Princeton Battlefield, the very ground where General George Washington personally led the charge that saved the American Revolution, needs your help right now.
+As you look at the battle map that I have sent to you, I must be perfectly frank with you: the historic campaign to save the Princeton Battlefield, the very ground where General George Washington personally led the charge that saved the American Revolution, needs your help right now.

 As you may recall, last year, that hallowed ground was being cleared by bulldozers and backhoes, in preparation for a faculty housing complex for a private independent academic institution.